moaz-cliqz/AndroidDevChallenge-JetPackCompose-1/README.md

 ## :scroll: Description
-Building master-detail activity using Android Jetpack Compose only for the UI.
+Building master-detail activity using Android Jetpack Compose.

 ## :bulb: Motivation and Context
 Using Jetpack Compose is really challenging, I learned a lot and looking forward to use the official release on my apps